danleh/predict-euro2016/README.md

 ## Ideas for Improvement, Unsubstantiated Assumptions, Questions, TODOs

+- TODO: Add prediction of knock-out stage results.
+(E.g. Who will be in the semi finals?
+Who will be in the final?
+Who wins the tournament and how probable is this outcome?)
 - Is the relation between rating and scored goals linear at all?
+- Idea: Map input data to some higher-dimensional "feature space" first, then learn linear function in this space.
+E.g. using the basis functions ```[1, x, x^2]``` we could fit a hyperbole through the data points instead of a (hyper-)plane.
 - Idea: Use more features to describe a national team.
   + Higgins et al. (see above) use an "offensive" vs. "defensive" score for each team in their prediction of the 2013/14 English Premier League season outcomes.
   + Identify each team with its "set of players".
 Good: Could potentially use a lot more data from national/club league matches.
 Problem: Is a team really only as strong as the sum of its players?
 How much influence does the trainer and his/her staff have?